 You could work at an abattoir, in a court, on a farm, on the streets, in the community or at a client's home.

 Your working environment may be dirty, you'll travel often, physically and emotionally demanding and outdoors some of the time.

-You'll find advice about working as an inspector through the Royal Society for the Prevention of Cruelty to Animals (RSPCA).Data from National Careers Service.
+You'll find advice about working as an inspector through the Royal Society for the Prevention of Cruelty to Animals (RSPCA).Powered by Pathways.